leilawolfe/Google_Cloud_Observability_Technical_Piece/README.md

 </div>

 ## Introduction
 Setting up observability is crucial for efficient troubleshoot, cost optimization, and code efficiency your applications.
-This is new different for applications that utilize LLMs.
+This is no different for applications that utilize LLMs.
 Fortunately, [OpenTelemetry](https://opentelemetry.io/) developed an observability framework specifically for AI use cases - [OpenLLMetry](https://github.com/traceloop/openllmetry).
-LLMs can be costly and can be prone to hallucinations.
-Best to monitor token usage, model drift, and cost.
+OpenLLMetry has multiple integrations available for use.
+In this guide, we will learn how to set up OpenLLMetry in your LLM Python application.

 Tools:
 * OpenLLMetry
 * Google Cloud Trace Explorer
 * Python
 * Gemini 3.1 Flash Lite
+* Uv

 ## Tutorial
 You have your Python LLM project managed by uv ready to go.
 Now we need to step up observability and tracing for all your LLM calls